Nihil-1/FF8ModdingWiki/FF8/Technical Reference/Exe_data_chart.md

 layout: default
 title: Exe data
 parent: Technical Reference
+nav_order: 11
 ---

-here will be put all info on the exe editing.
+Here will be put all info on the exe editing.
 The base is version 2013 in english

 1. TOC
 {:toc}